lino-framework/lino/docs/topics/customization.rst

 - The `site_setup` function in contrast gets called only when Lino starts up.
-  Thats too late to make changes the database structure.
+  Django has don'e his work and it's too late to make changes the database structure.
-  Django doesn't know about it.